freqtrade/freqtrade/docs/exchanges.md

 ## Kraken

 !!!
 Tip "Stoploss on Exchange"
     Kraken supports `stoploss_on_exchange` and uses stop-loss-market orders.
-It provides great advantages, so we recommend to benefit from it, however since the resulting order is a stoploss-market order, sell-rates are not guaranteed, which makes this feature less secure than on other exchanges.
-This limitation is based on kraken's policy [source](https://blog.kraken.com/post/1234/announcement-delisting-pairs-and-temporary-suspension-of-advanced-order-types/) and [source2](https://blog.kraken.com/post/1494/kraken-enables-advanced-orders-and-adds-10-currency-pairs/) - which has stoploss-limit orders disabled.
+It provides great advantages, so we recommend to benefit from it.

 ### Historic Kraken data